H4drian/OrchiDB/README.md

 # OrchiDB JavaScript Functions
 OrchiDB is able to take data queries via JavaScript functions using the init and db modules.
-## To Create a Database
+## To Create a Collection
-To create a database using JavaScript functions, import the init.js module from the OrchiDb folder and call the db() function.
-The parameters for the db function are the database name and database password, both being strings.
-Example:
+To create a collection using JavaScript functions, import the init.js module from the OrchiDb folder and call the collection(colName) function.
 ~~~
 const init = require('./OrchiDB/init.js');
-init.db('exampleDb', '123');
+init.db('exampleCollection');
 ~~~
-The code above creates a database folder named exampleDb inside of the OrchiDB folder.
+The code above creates a collection folder named exampleCollection inside of the OrchiDB folder.
 ## To write data queries using JavaScript Functions
-The db.js module included in every initialized database is the primary module used to read and modify documents in a database using JavaScript functions.
+The db.js module included in every initialized collection is the primary module used to read and modify documents in a database using JavaScript functions.
 To import the functions in db.js, find the directory to your database's folder and add /db.js to it.
 ~~~
 const db = require('./OrchiDB/exampleDb/db.js');
 ~~~